Molecular-Playground/ms-schedule/README.md

 # Schedules
-Microservice for handling login requests.
+Microservice for handling schedules and playlists.